 India and Myanmar share close cultural ties and a sense of deep kinship given India's Buddhist heritage.
-Building on this shared heritage India is undertaking some key initiatives:

-- Restoration of the Ananda Temple in Bagan - 2.
-GOI donation of a 16 foot replica of the Sarnath Buddha Statue which has been installed at the premises of Shwedagon pagoda in Yangon. - 3.
-The 'Samvad-II' Interfaith dialogue was held on 6-7 August 2017, Yangon. - 4.
+- 1. Restoration of the Ananda Temple in Bagan - 2.
+GOI donation of a 16 foot replica of the Sarnath Buddha Statue which has been installed at the premises of Shwedagon Pagoda in Yangon.

+- 3. The 'Samvad-II' Interfaith dialogue was held on 6-7 August 2017, Yangon. - 4.
 ICCR and Sitagu International Buddhist Academy organised an International Conference on Buddhist Cultural Heritage - 5.
 India has responded to Myanmar's interest in restoring and renovating two historic temples in Bodh Gaya built by Myanmar rulers King Mindon and King Baygyidaw.
 These temples and inscriptions will now be restored with the assistance of the Archaeological Survey of India as a bilateral friendship project.